Dock

 Declaring layouts in XAML

 The XAML sample shows that a layout can be declared entirely in markup using DockControl and the various dock types.
-The Dock.Serializer package can persist these layouts to disk.
+Multiple serialization packages are available for persisting these layouts:

 In XAML you place RootDock, ProportionalDock, ToolDock or DocumentDock elements inside a DockControl, optionally providing a factory for runtime behaviour.

-DockSerializer from the same package can save or load layouts as JSON.
-The samples register an instance of this serializer through dependency injection so commands can call SaveAsync and LoadAsync to persist user changes.
+The samples register serializer instances through dependency injection so commands can call SaveAsync and LoadAsync to persist user changes.

 Further reading